Hear the Story Behind Tomorrow.io’s Historic Launch: Watch “6 Years to Launch” Now”

 const DATA_FIELD = 'precipitationIntensity';

-If you choose to specify a time, make sure to follow ISO 8601 datetime format.
+But if you wish to specify a particular time, ensure it’s in the ISO 8601 datetime format.

 // set the ISO timestamp (now for all fields, up to 6 hour out for precipitationIntensity)